emberjs/rfcs/text/0000-remove-set-get-in-tests.md

 1. It synchronously flushes the DOM
 1. It makes writing tests in TypeScript a huge pain

-On the first point: `this.set` is essentially irrelevant everwhere else in Ember.
+On the first point: `this.set` is essentially irrelevant everywhere else in Ember.
 In a post-Octane world, we no longer need to `get` or `set`, and it is, in fact, frequently discouraged as an unnecessary complication.
 Additonally, the value of `this` inside of a test is extremely murky.
 The fact that `this` is both the test context _and_ a sort of ersatz scope for the surrounding "template" of the rendering test is not exactly intuitive or easy to teach.

 On the second point: `this.set` is actually [run-wrapped when called in tests](https://github.com/emberjs/ember-test-helpers/blob/master/addon-test-support/@ember/test-helpers/setup-context.ts#L412-L423), which means that every time someone calls `this.set`, they are actually synchronously flushing the entirety of the DOM and triggering a re-render of the entire test template.
 This _in no way_ resembles the relationship between data updates and re-renders in application code.
 In application code, changes to the underlying data in template are coalesced into a single DOM update, which, in turn, re-renders only the parts of the DOM that are affected by the changed data.
 As a result, rendering tests end up essentially testing a version of rendering that isn't even used in the application being tested.